Rush Limbaugh emitting vocal vibrations, rhetoric, and resonance.

 Hi.

-Just wanted to pass along my uh opinion that uh our government basically is complicit in this, and that's why nobody is uh standing up in our government.
+First time, so I'm a little nervous, but I wanted to pass along my opinion that our government basically is complicit in this, and that's why nobody is standing up in our government.

 They're addicted to the money that's being pumped into the Social Security and Medicare systems.

-So they just uh it's free money.
+So they just, it's free money.

-There there's there's a there's a there's a there is a problem with that, though.
+There is a problem with that, though.

 We have a social safety.

-You ever heard of Prop 187 in California?
+Have you ever heard of Prop 187 in California?

-Uh the children of illegals and illegals themselves were given medical care, hospital treatment, uh uh education, uh, with with uh no questions asked, and the people of California just threw their hands up.
+The children of illegals and illegals themselves were given medical care, hospital treatment, education with no questions asked.

-This is a w this is absurd.
+This is absurd.

 And of course, a federal judge said that the people's vote in Prop 187 was unconstitutional.

-That just that is roiled him even more.
+That just roiled them even more.

-The fact is there is a payout.
+The fact is, there is a payout.

-In fact, the stress and the strain on the safety net in this country would would be insupportable.
+In fact, the stress and the strain on the safety net in this country would be insupportable.

 It's simply insupportable.